Biodiversity Research Center (NPBio)

 Laboratório de Triagem Antitumoral

-This laboratory was set up to evaluate the cytotoxic activity of extracts and natural samples against human malignant tumor cell lines grown in vitro.
-Its implementation was funded by FAPESP and was based on protocols from the National Cancer Institute (NCI/NIH), which also collaborated with the technology transfer.
+This laboratory was structured with the aim of evaluating the cytotoxic activity of extracts and natural samples against human malignant tumor cell lines cultured in vitro.
+Its implementation was funded by FAPESP and based on protocols from the National Cancer Institute (NCI/NIH), which also collaborated on technology transfer.

-The current panel of tumor cells includes seven lineages: breast, prostate, lung, colon, central nervous system, leukemia and head and neck.
-More than 1,200 extracts have already been submitted to cytotoxic tests, of which 120 showed lethality of more than 15% of the cells in culture, when compared to untreated controls.
+The current panel of tumor cells includes seven cell lines: breast, prostate, lung, colon, central nervous system, leukemia, and head and neck.
+More than 1,200 extracts have already been subjected to cytotoxicity tests, of which 120 showed lethality greater than 15% of the cells in culture when compared to untreated controls.

-These promising extracts will subsequently be fractionated and re-evaluated in biological models, as well as being subjected to analysis of their chemical classes.
-It is planned to include new tumor cell lines in the panel, especially from the head and neck, as well as cells of importance in veterinary oncology.
+These promising extracts will subsequently be fractionated and re-evaluated in biological models, as well as subjected to analysis of their chemical classes.
+The inclusion of new tumor cell lines in the panel is planned, especially head and neck cancers, as well as cells of importance in veterinary oncology.

 Contact